 To reach this expert, please contact:Elizabeth Butler

-Allan Coukell oversees medical programs, including the Pew Prescription Project, the Drug Safety Project, the Antibiotics and Innovation Project, the Medical Device Safety project and the FDA Modernization Initiative, as well as other activities related to medical products and services.
+Allan Coukell is the senior director of drugs and medical devices, including the prescription project, the drug safety project, the antibiotics and innovation project, the medical device initiative and the FDA modernization initiative, as well as other activities related to medical products and services.

 Coukell practiced as a clinical pharmacist in oncology at the Victoria Hospital and London Regional Cancer Center in London, Ontario and was subsequently a senior medical writer and editor with Adis International, publisher of the peer-reviewed journals Drugs, Drugs & Aging, and PharmacoEconomics, among others.

 He also spent a decade in journalism, ultimately as health and science reporter for WBUR, Boston’s NPR news station.
 He was the founding producer and host of the weekly Eureka! science program on Radio New Zealand, and has written for The Economist, the New York Times, New Scientist and Discover, among other publications.
 He is the recipient of an Edward R Murrow award for hard news reporting.

 Allan Coukell serves as the consumer representative on the FDA Cardiovascular and Renal Drugs Advisory Committee.

 A year after a meningitis outbreak from contaminated pain injections killed at least 64 people and sickened hundreds, Congress is ready to increase federal oversight over compounding pharmacies that custom-mix medications.More info

 A year after a deadly fungal meningitis outbreak tied to tainted pain shots, victims like Margaret Snopkowski say they remain devastated by the ordeal — but determined to rebuild their lives.More info